The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Introduction

 \paragraph{Tuning hyperparameters of Adam} \Citet{ma2022qualitativestudydynamic} investigate theoretically and empirically the qualitative features of full-batch Adam depending on $(\beta_1, \beta_2)$, dividing possible training into three regimes (oscillations, spikes and divergence) and advocating for $\beta_1 = \beta_2$ for faster and smoother training.
 The latter prescription is consistent with our theory although we focus on different metrics (loss landscape sharpness / flatness), and we argue that increasing mini-batch noise changes the conclusions and recommendations.
 Relatedly, \citet{zhao2025deconstructing} include Adam's $(\beta_1, \beta_2)$ sweeps and find that if $\beta_1 = \beta_2$, Adam behaves similarly to signed momentum (Signum), and the recently common setting for language models $(\beta_1, \beta_2) = (0.9, 0.95)$ is close to this.
 For small batches, however, it is empirically observed to be beneficial to increase $\beta_2$ relative to $\beta_1$.
 In particular, \citet{zhang2025how} recommend (based on empirical sweeps) taking smaller $\beta_2$ relative to $\beta_1$ if batch sizes are large and higher when batch sizes are small, exactly matching our theory-based prescription.
 There are other prior works advocating for that, and they use different principles \citep{porian2024resolving,marek2025small}.
 To the best of our knowledge, we provide the first theoretical argument based on generalization.
 Other works that have a substantial focus on $(\beta_1, \beta_2)$ sweeps in Adam include \citet{schmidt2021descendingcrowdedvalley,orvieto2025in,wen2025fantasticpretrainingoptimizers,pagliardini2025the}.

 \paragraph{SDE approximations} In the context of mini-batch noise, theoretical analysis of many optimizers often employs approximations by stochastic differential equations (SDEs).
+Relatedly, \citet{jules2023charting} use controlled thermal-like Langevin noise as a diagnostic probe of the low-loss landscape geometry of neural networks.
+In contrast, our work studies the implicit bias induced by the endogenous mini-batch noise and memory terms of Adam during training, and connects this effect to batch-size-dependent choices of $(\beta_1,\beta_2)$.
 In particular, \citet{NEURIPS2020_f3f27a32,xie2022adaptiveinertiadisentangling} approximate Adam and SGD with (different types of) SDEs, and use the escaping time from local minima to predict better generalization of SGD compared to Adam.
 The works \citet{malladi2022sdesscalingrules,compagnoni2025adaptive} also approximate Adam with SDEs under different assumptions and propose scaling rules for hyperparameters. \Citet{zhou2024towardsunderstanding} focus on the advantages of decoupled weight decay for generalization.
 These works differ substantially from the present article in purpose, methods and assumptions; in particular, typically $\beta_1$ and $\beta_2$ are assumed to converge to $1$ at certain rates as step size goes to zero, whereas we consider them fixed.
 In addition, we do not assume that mini-batch noise in the gradients forms an i.\,i.\,d. random sequence (since we consider sampling without replacement), we are agnostic to its distribution, and we do not use distributional asymptotics.